 If you have a Facebook account, then you’re basically all set to use Tinder!
-Just download and install the free Tinder app on your tablet computer or mobile phone, then log in using your Facebook account credentials.
-Tinder will copy the information from your Facebook profile, so you’ll have a brand new Tinder profile instantly!
+Just download and install the free app on your tablet computer or mobile phone, then log in using your Facebook account credentials.
+Tinder will copy the information from your Facebook profile, so you’ll have a brand new profile instantly!

-Having more information and photos on your Tinder profile means that your potential matches will have a better idea of whether they’ll “like” you or not.
+Having more information and photos on your profile means that your potential matches will have a better idea of whether they’ll “like” you or not.
 Add a miniature biography, or some snaps of you doing the things that you love.
 It may grab the attention of a special someone!

-Based on the information in your Tinder profile, as well as other factors (such as your geographical location), Tinder will show you a list of people whom you might be interested in.
+Based on the information in your profile, as well as other factors (such as your geographical location), Tinder will show you a list of people whom you might be interested in.
 Check out their profile, and if they seem like a keeper, “like” them.
 If not, “ignore” them.
-You can even “super like” someone so that they know you “liked” them, which might make it more probable that they’ll “like” you back when you show up as a suggested match on their Tinder account!
+You can even “super like” someone so that they know you “liked” them, which might make it more probable that they’ll “like” you back when you show up as a suggested match on their account!

 If both you and another Tinder user happen to “like” each other, then you get matched!
-Once you’re matched with someone on Tinder, you can start exchanging messages back and forth.
+Once you’re matched with someone, you can start exchanging messages back and forth.
 Start with a topic that they’re interested in, compliment them and appeal to their emotions, and see where things go!
 If you hit it off, you may be able to arrange a date in the real world!

 Throughout our Tinder course, we’ll tell you what you need to know to potentially create a spark with someone on Tinder!
-That includes how to download and install Tinder, how to create a Tinder account, how to find potential matches on Tinder, and how to start a conversation with someone you’re matched with.
+That includes safety tips (in our next tutorial), how to download and install the app, how to set up your account, how to find potential matches, and how to start a conversation with someone you’re matched with.